phreborn/MLCAF/Tutorial/submission-paper/README.md

  1. **Creation of pseudo-random data**:
-    The final paper should contain nice histograms whose events are drawn from a multivariate gaussian.
+    The final paper should contain nice histograms whose events are drawn from a multivariate Gaussian.
 The first step reads in a [configuration file](config.yml) and draws pairs of numbers $(x, y)$ from the multivariate distribution.
-The configuratino defines the properties of the multivariate distribution.
-The paris of numbers are writte to a file called `scatter_data.txt`.
-Everytime the configuraiton is changed, we should rerun the first step, in order to have an up-to-date version of the scatter-data.
+The configuration defines the properties of the multivariate distribution.
+The pairs of numbers are written to a file called `scatter_data.txt`.
+Every time the configuration is changed, we should rerun the first step, in order to have an up-to-date version of the scatter-data.

   2. **Creation of histograms**:
-    The next steps consists of three scripts which read the `scatter_data.txt` file and create plots in PDF format.
+    The next step consists of three scripts which read the `scatter_data.txt` file and create plots in PDF format.
 The scripts do not depend on each other, so we can run them in parallel.
-Everytime the scatter data file is changed, we want to rerun this stage.
+Every time the scatter data file is changed, we want to rerun this stage.

   3. **Compile paper**:
-    The last step consist of a single `pdflatex` command with converts the `paper.txt` draft into the final PDF-file.
+    The last step consists of a single `pdflatex` command with converts the `paper.txt` draft into the final PDF-file.
 Our paper contains the plots from the previous stage.
 If the plots change, we should recompile the PDF.